lydiamross/COMP6013/readme.md

 ## Deployment

 1. When your changes are ready to be deployed, run `npm run build` in the client directory
-1. Squash and merge into master branch (this will automatically update heroku)
+1. Squash and merge into master branch

 ## REST API Documentation